 Please see the recipe card for the exact quantities.

-Step 1 - Heat a large 10-inch nonstick skillet over medium-high heat.
+- Step 1 - Brown Ground Beef.
+Heat a large 10-inch nonstick skillet over medium-high heat.
 When the skillet is well heated, add the ground beef.
 Stir the ground beef with a large spoon, breaking the ground beef up and turning it frequently until the meat is well browned on all sides.
 Drain the meat if needed.

-Step 2 - Add the contents of 1 taco seasoning mix and continue to stir the meat until it is coated with the seasonings.
+- Step 2 - Season & Cool.
+Add the contents of 1 taco seasoning mix and continue to stir the meat until it is coated with the seasonings.
 Add the water, stir, and bring to a boil.
 Reduce heat to a simmer and let the meat filling cook for 10 minutes.
 Remove from heat and let the seasoned beef cool.

-Step 3 - Add 2 cups of the shredded cheese to the seasoned ground beef and stir well to combine.
+- Step 4 - Add Cheese.
+Add 2 cups of the shredded cheese to the cooled, seasoned ground beef and stir well to combine.

-Step 4 - Place 8 tortillas on a parchment-covered work surface.
-Spread approximately ½ cup of the seasoned beef and cheese mixture down the center of the tortilla.
-Roll the tortilla tightly around the filling and place it seam-side down in the prepared baking dish.
-Repeat with the remaining tortillas.
+- Step 5 - Roll Tortillas with Filling.
+Place the 8 tortillas on a parchment-covered work surface.
+Spread ½ cup of the seasoned beef and cheese mixture down the center of the tortilla.
+Roll the tortilla tightly around the filling and place it seam side down in the prepared baking dish.
+Repeat with remaining tortillas.

 Most nights, I garnish these enchiladas with thinly sliced green onions.
 But for special occasions, I garnish them with tomatoes, avocado, or a combination of tomato and avocado.